roeperlab/SalivaryGland_scRNAseq/README.md

 If you are looking for only a specific analysis/figure please see a breakdown of the files below:
 * Cellranger_output_to_final_dataset: Supplemental Figure S2, take cellranger outputs found in may_2024_raw and process through seurat to generate may2024.rds
 * Salivary_vs_Epidermal: Figure 1C and 1D, load in may2024.rds and compare marker genes between salivary gland and epidermal sorted cells.
-Generates tables used for lit review
+Generates tables used for lit review and volcano plots used to compare the two cell types
 * Cell_type_markers: Figure 2, load in may2024.rds, generates tables for cluster markers and plots them on the may2024 UMAP
 * Additional_subclustering: Figure 3A-C: load in may2024.rds, recluster at a higher resultion (0.3) plot new subgroup of salivary gland cells, generate markers, plot dotplot and volcano plot of markers
 * Pseudotime: Figure 3E and F, load in may2024.rds apply subclustering rules and use monocle3 to plot pseudotime values, identfy genes differentially expressed across pseudotime